CyberSteve99/Fail2BanMQTT/README.md

 Included is the file /etc/fail2ban/action.d/fail2ban-abuseipdb.sh and /etc/fail2ban/action.d/abuseipdb.local to replace those documented in https://github.com/fail2ban/fail2ban/issues/3428

-I have moved the apikey to separate config file (/etc/fail2ban/abuseipdb.apikey) which overrides any defined in jail or action.d files.
+I have moved the apikey to a separate config file (/etc/fail2ban/abuseipdb.apikey) which overrides any defined in jail or action.d files.
+You will have to create your own file if you use this.

 **Installation**